rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 12.1.1 Configure automated build and deployment scripts (2 Points)
 [ ] 12.1.2 Ensure builds are tested and validated before deployment (1 Point)
 [ ] 12.2 Hosting Configuration (2 Points)
-[ ] 12.2.1 Set up hosting on Firebase or another suitable platform (1 Point) [ ] 12.2.2 Configure domains, SSL, and CDN as needed (1 Point)
+[ ] 12.2.1 Set up hosting on Firebase (preferred) or another suitable platform (if not finalized, mark as TBD and ensure all references are consistent) (1 Point)
+[ ] 12.2.2 Configure domains, SSL, and CDN as needed (1 Point)
 [ ] 12.3 Environment Management (1 Point)
 [ ] 12.3.1 Manage environment variables and secrets securely (1 Point)